 Figure 1: Transformation journey focused on achieving harmonized processes and delivery approaches.

 Your cloud journey blueprint: Discovery is key

 A learning approach immerses people in the SaaS project so they truly understand the technology and business problems they’re looking to solve.
 To start, conduct an in-depth analysis and evaluation of your current technology:

 - Perform a bottom–up, on-the-spot analysis that highlights whether you have the right combination of business and technology teams.

 - Identify business cases to be resolved and establish directional workload disposition.

 - Identify any gaps by planning a 2- to 3-day workshop with SaaS providers and partners covering the business, platform, people, security, governance and operations.

-- Make sure the SaaS application complies with any customisations or boltons needed to meet your organisation’s policies or industry-specific business processes.
+- Make sure the SaaS application complies with any customizations or boltons needed to meet your organization’s policies or industry-specific business processes.